fluree/docs.flur.ee/src/content/docs/schema/predicates.md

    -H "Authorization: Bearer $FLUREE_TOKEN" \
    -d '[{
     "_id": "_predicate",
-    "name": "animal",
+    "name": "_user/age",
+    "type": "int",
-    "longDescription": "I have a lot to say about this collection, so this is a longer description about the animal collection"
+    "longDescription": "I have a lot to say about this predicate, so this is a longer description about the _user/age predicate"
 }]' \
    [HOST]/transact
 ```